When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Live Streaming involves sending video data over the Internet in real-time to different platforms, where people can watch you live.

-Like TV news, where news reporters broadcast live, and you see them on your TV.
-The same goes with live streaming, except everything is happening in front of your computers or mobile phones.
+Like TV news, where news reporters broadcast live, and you see them on your TV, live streaming is the same, except everything is happening in front of your computers or mobile phones.

 Live streaming dates back to 1993, marking the first live-stream event in history.

-It was a group of engineers who tried to test and broadcast an event over the internet, and they were successful, making that the first-ever live stream in history, but YouTube launched its live streaming service for select partners in 2011, with broader access rolled out later and from then on had played a major role in the world of live streaming.
+A group of engineers tried to test and broadcast an event over the Internet, and they were successful, making that the first-ever live stream in history.
+However, YouTube launched its live streaming service for select partners in 2011, with broader access rolled out later, and from then on, it has played a major role in the world of live streaming.

 Now, there are many platforms and software that you can use to go live.

-It’s like Vlogging, except there are no edits and prerecorded stuff.
-Just live and uncensored.
-If you’re wondering how they do it, and how you can go live, then read on.
+It’s like Vlogging, except there are no edits and prerecorded stuff—it’s live and uncensored.
+If you’re wondering how they do it and how you can go live, then read on.

 THINGS YOU’LL NEED: